DeltaInc/Delta-Assistant/README.md

 I used a new pattern in coding this artificial intelligence MPD pattern:
 This pattern has three layers.
-Modules: Libraries and Functions
+Modules: Libraries and Functions.
-Processors: processing instructions (for example: conditional statements)
+Processors: processing instructions (for example: conditional statements).
-Databases: application data
+Databases: application data.
-In the next update, documentation of this pattern will be published
+In the next update, documentation of this pattern will be published.

 # Features 1.0
 Features of this version of Delta Assistant:
-Semi-rigid calculations in mathematics, physics, chemistry Search engines
+Semi-rigid calculations in mathematics, physics, chemistry.
+Search engines
 Search Wikipedia
-Open a URL
+Open a URL.
 Open a project from your system
 Rename the file or folder
 Analyze a stock (this is not yet complete in this version)